-As noted in ORAUT (2013c), the WSP employed approximately 600 workers during full production, of whom 300 were likely to have handled uranium.
-The site processed natural uranium, slightly enriched uranium, depleted uranium and, for a short period, natural thorium.
-The principal radionuclides to which workers were exposed were uranium isotopes, thorium isotopes, and Pa, the short-lived beta-emitting decay product of U. Because the site did not process pitchblende ore, Ra and its decay products were not present in significant quantities.
+As noted in ORAUT (2017a), WSP employed approximately 600 workers during full production, of whom 300 were likely to have handled uranium.
+The site processed NU, slightly enriched uranium (EU), depleted uranium (DU), and, for a short period, natural thorium.
+The principal radionuclides to which workers were exposed were uranium isotopes, thorium isotopes, and Pa, the short-lived